Does my dog have separation anxiety? (here’s how to tell)

 How do I know if it’s separation anxiety or just boredom?

-Boredom behavior happens whether you’re home or not — your dog is under-stimulated and finds ways to entertain himself.
+Boredom behavior happens whether you’re home or not.
 Separation anxiety behavior is tied specifically to your absence.
 Bored dogs chew randomly; anxious dogs chew the door frame.
+Set up a camera during a real absence to confirm.

 Can puppies have separation anxiety?

 Yes, but it can also be normal adjustment behavior.
-If a puppy shows extreme distress (not just whining) every single time they’re alone, even after several weeks in the home, it’s worth addressing early.
-Early intervention is much easier than treating established SA.
+If a puppy shows extreme distress every single time they’re alone, even after several weeks in the home, it’s worth addressing early.
+Early intervention is much easier than treating established separation anxiety.

 Should I go to the vet if I think my dog has separation anxiety?

-It’s a good first step, because some medical conditions (thyroid issues, pain) can cause or worsen anxiety-like behavior.
+It’s a good first step.
+Some medical conditions like thyroid issues or pain can cause or worsen anxiety-like behavior.
 Your vet can also discuss medication options for severe cases.
-A veterinary behaviorist (DACVB) is the gold standard if the situation is serious.
+A veterinary behaviorist (DACVB) is the gold standard for serious situations.

 📘 Download the Free 5-Day Starter Guide →

 This article is for informational purposes and does not replace professional veterinary advice.
-If your dog is showing signs of acute distress or self-injury, contact your veterinarian.
+If your dog is showing signs of acute distress or self-injury, contact your research-backed.

 Emma Reynolds